How to Open a Dispensary in Florida (NEW Guide for 2022)

 Local Cannabis Restrictions & Laws

 As recreational marijuana rules start to change in a state, it is not uncommon for towns and municipalities to enforce their own rules for what is allowed and what is not.
 Some communities will strongly support state legislation, while others will show mixed support, and a few will almost certainly disagree with whatever the state decides.

 Sarasota County, for example, has moved once again to restrict recreational marijuana, regardless of its legalization status in the state.
-Meanwhile, cities such as Boca Raton, Coral Springs, Margate, Tamarac and Pembroke Pines, Delray Beach, Highland Beach, Hillsboro Beach, Lauderdale-by-the-Sea, Royal Palm Beach, Sea Ranch Lakes and Southwest Ranches have enforced bans on marijuana dispensaries.
+Meanwhile, cities such as Boca Raton, Coral Springs, Margate, Tamarac, Pembroke Pines, Delray Beach, Highland Beach, Hillsboro Beach, Lauderdale-by-the-Sea, Royal Palm Beach, Sea Ranch Lakes, and Southwest Ranches have enforced bans on marijuana dispensaries.

 Medical Marijuana Dispensaries and Cannabis Business Opportunities